Stencyl/stencylpedia/chapter-3/tweening.md

 ## Summary

 * Tweens let you apply gradual changes to an Actor's property over time.
-* Tweens are not 100% accurate and do not guarantee arrival at the exact final value.
-* Avoid tweening with a 0 second duration.
-Use a small value like 0.01 instead.
 * Physics becomes inaccurate (it works, but is like directly setting position) when using tweening to move an Actor.
 Use forces or velocity setting instead.